bramley/phplist-plugin-segment/README.md

 ## Version history ##

     version         Description
-    2.8.0+20190212  Add anniversary operator for date attribute field 2.7.0+20181115  Add condition for date subscribed to list 2.6.1+20181104  When sending a campaign log an event showing the number of subscribers selected
+    2.9.0+20191231  Add aggregated campaigns to subscriber campaigns opened/not opened 2.8.0+20190212  Add anniversary operator for date attribute field 2.7.0+20181115  Add condition for date subscribed to list 2.6.1+20181104  When sending a campaign log an event showing the number of subscribers selected